ACLU files 1st coronavirus curfew lawsuit in Puerto Rico

 SAN JUAN, Puerto Rico -- The ACLU said Sunday it is seeking an injunction to block part of Puerto Rico's strict curfew against the new coronavirus, arguing that some of its restrictions are unconstitutional.

-The curfew imposed March 15 has shuttered non-essential businesses in the U.S. territory and ordered people to stay home from 7 p.m. to 5 a.m. unless they have to buy food or medicine, go to the bank or have an emergency or health-related situation.
+The curfew imposed March 15 has shuttered non-essential businesses in the U.S. territory and ordered people to stay home from 7 p.m. to 5 a.m. and remain there even outside those hours unless they have to buy food or medicine, go to the bank or have an emergency or health-related situation.
 Violators face a $5,000 or a six-month jail term, and police have cited hundreds of people.

 “There’s been no martial law declared, and there are no circumstances for it,” the ACLU argued.
 “As such, emergency states cannot be used to suspend fundamental rights.”